 Like trying to quickly scale a ladder with a glass of water in your hand without spilling a drop is how researchers at Finland’s Aalto University describe their latest research into approaching the quantum computing speed limit with accuracy.

-The ability to track and control quantum processors in real time is a difficult task, according to Aalto University researchers Antti Vepsäläinen, Sergey Danilin, and Sorin Paraoanu, who published the study “Superadiabatic population transfer in three-level superconducting circuit” in Sciences Advances on Friday.
+The ability to track and control quantum processors in real time is a difficult task, according to Aalto University researchers Antti Vepsäläinen, Sergey Danilin, and Sorin Paraoanu, who published the study “Superadiabatic population transfer in a three-level superconducting circuit” in Sciences Advances on Friday.

 “We can drive this process more rapidly and at high fidelity”